dylan-martin/alembic/digital_mockup.md

 ## Decisions and Changes

-We kept our digital mock-up much the same as our final paper prototype.
 We chose to use Balsamiq to make our mock-up, as we believe that the "wire-frame" style of the program will help us to continue receiving feedback on our design as a work in progress and communicate to test participants that we are still in a phase of design where we are testing functionality rather than aesthetics.
 The changes we made for making the digital mockup include:

 * The help button on the screens where the user creates their profile is now represented by a "?" icon.